-NOW, THEREFORE, be it resolved by the City Council of the City of Kirkland that the City Manager is hereby authorized and directed to execute on behalf of the City an interlocal agreement substantially similar to the Agreement attached hereto as Exhibit A.
+NOW, THEREFORE, be it resolved by the City Council of the City of Kirkland as follows:

+Section 1.
+The City Manager is hereby authorized and directed to execute on behalf of the City an interlocal agreement substantially similar to the Agreement attached hereto as Exhibit A.